20 Best Cat Foods in 2020

 How to feed wet cat food while away?

 If you have to be away for a while, simply leaving a bunch of cat food in the bowl is a bad idea.
-Consider automatic cat feeders instead.
+Consider automatic cat feeders for a dry food.
 They serve certain portions of pet food on a pre-set time and can be programmed for a week in advance.
 Such devices prevent cats from overeating and keep them well-fed while the kibbles in a container last.

 When to switch from kitten to adult cat food?

 As a rule, kittens can switch to adult food at the age of 12 months if the formula contains enough nutrients.
 The food for adolescent cats should be made of high-quality ingredients, meet the AAFCO standards, and have enough nutrients as well as balanced levels of vitamins and minerals.
 It’s crucial to monitor the cat’s health during the transition.